-5.2 Similarity Measurement
+B. Similarity Measurement

 Till now, we have an STP for each user.
-To match a user's STP on STG, we first measure the similarity between two vertices or edges.
+To match the STP on STG, we first measure the similarity between two vertexes or edges.
 It is difficult for similarity measurement due to the following reasons.
-First, users may stay in different positions for different amount of time or moving at different speeds, resulting in different number of RSSIs in vertices or edges.
-Second, two users may not be able to stay in exactly the same position or moving along exactly the same path.
-For example, two users may stay in two slightly different positions in the same room, leading to difference in RSSI for those two users.
+First, users may stay in different positions for different amount of time or move at different speeds, resulting in different number of RSSIs in vertexes or edges.
+Second, two users may not be able to stay in exactly the same position or move along exactly the same path.
+For example, two users may stay in two slightly different positions in the same room, leading to difference in RSSI sequences for those two users.
 Third, due to the influence of the surrounding environment, the sequence of RSSI groups will randomly and slightly fluctuate.
 To address those difficulties, we introduce similarity measurement methods for position RSSI group and transition RSSI group.